Creating Your First React Component is EASY

 Simplifying the App Component

-Letβs clean this code by deleting everything inside the App function, and just return a simple container div, wrapping an h1 header, and an unordered list ol with few random list elements li.
+Let’s simplify this code by deleting everything inside the App function and making it return a simple container div that wraps an h1 header and an unordered list ol with a few random list elements li.

 function App(){